samiaisrar-ai/AI-Content-Portfolio/prompt-engineering-guide.md

 ---

-## 🔟 10 Rules for Writing the Best Prompts
+## 🔟 10 Rules for Writing the Best Prompts (I am already implementing them!)

 1. **Start with context** – Define who the AI is and what its role is.
 2. **Define the output format** – e.g., “Write in bullet points” or “Return JSON output.”